 The purpose of the resume is to obtain an interview.
 The interview is your opportunity to sell your qualifications and to gather information.
 The interview is your opportunity to match your talents, interests, and experience to the needs of the employer.
-Your goal in the interview is not merely to convince the employer that you are the right person for the job; you should also use the interview to evaluate weather it is the right position for you.
+Your goal in the interview is not merely to convince the employer that you are the right person for the job; you should also use the interview to evaluate whether it is the right position for you.

 Schedule an appointment with a career counselor to further discuss interviewing in general, participate in a mock interview or even ask for a video recorded mock interview.
 Preparing for an interview can definitely increase your chances of securing a position right for you.
 The Job & Internship Search Guide offers information about how to prepare for the interview, sample interview questions, how to follow-up post-interview, and much more:

 The Career Development Office offers students the opportunity to interview with organizations on campus during the Fall and Spring semesters.
 On-campus interviews are scheduled October - December and February - April.
 On-campus interviewing is a convenient opportunity to establish initial contact with prospective employers.

 To learn more about the employers (and the positions) coming to campus for interviews, login to eRecruiting and click on "Jobs with Upcoming Interview Schedules" in the One-Click Searches area of the splash page.
 You will need to know your username and password to login to eRecruiting.
 Your user name is the first 9 digits listed on your All Card (including the zeroes) plus "xu" (i.e. 000123456xu).
 Your password is jobs.